 Top things to do in Bagan

-- Temple tour – You can sign up at one of the hostels and do one for free! (donation-based of course)
+- Temple hopping – Bagan is home to some of the best temples in Myanmar.
+You can sign up at one of the hostels for a temple tour for free! (donation-based of course).

 - E-bike rental – Explore Bagan and it’s nearby small towns on your own!
 But please be cautious of the bikes, some are rented out with defects.